dasalgadoc/testing-in-go/README.md

   This repository contains a project to explore basic test techniques in Go.
 </p>

+__Notes__:
+- All test are passing, even the bad ones.
+- To explore similar techniques in Java, please check [this repository](https://github.com/dasalgadoc/testing-in-java)

 ## 🧲 Environment Setup

 ### 🛠️ Needed tools